The-Englishmen/fetchGOAL_BackEnd/README.md

 *As a user, I would like to click ona indivilual match to view additional details about it including the current clubs starting formation, current coaching staff, and overall coaching staff records

-# POst MVP Stretch GOALS
+# Post MVP Stretch GOALS

 *As a user, I would like to securely login to the app and navigate as easily, and seemlessly as possiable.